whatwg/dom/README.md

 ## Building "locally"

-For quick local iteration, run `make`; this will use a web service to build the standard, so that you don't have to install anything.
+For quick local iteration, run make; this will use a web service to build the standard, so you do not have to install anything.
 See more in the [Contributor Guidelines](https://github.com/whatwg/meta/blob/main/CONTRIBUTING.md#building).

 ## Formatting